Mukaan17/xai-forge/docs/ARCHITECTURE.md

 ### 2. Low-Level Backend Architecture

-Internally, the backend is structured using a standard **layered architecture** to promote separation of concerns, testability, and maintainability.
+Internally, the backend is structured using a standard **layered architecture** with advanced design patterns to promote separation of concerns, testability, and maintainability.

 ```mermaid
 graph TD